Christopher Lyttelton, 12th Viscount Cobham

-Christopher Charles Lyttelton, 12th Viscount Cobham, 12th Baron Cobham, 9th Baron Lyttelton, 9th Baron Westcote (born 23 October 1947) is a British nobleman and peer from the Lyttelton family in the United Kingdom.
+Christopher Charles Lyttelton, 12th Viscount Cobham (born 23 October 1947) is a British nobleman and peer from the Lyttelton family in the United Kingdom.

 Biography

 The second son of the 10th Viscount Cobham, Lyttelton inherited the title on 13 July 2006 on the death of his elder brother, John Lyttelton, 11th Viscount Cobham, who had no children.
 He also inherited the family seat Hagley Hall, near Stourbridge in Worcestershire, which was in disrepair.
 His predecessor, the 11th Viscount, had managed to ease some of the debt by selling off land surrounding the house but the estate still faced mounting debts.
 He initiated restoration and conservation works around the dilapidated areas of the main house and the redevelopment of the park surrounding the house in cooperation with English Heritage and Natural England.
 Lord Cobham and his wife live in part of the main house while the rest is open to the public and available for hire as a weddings and events venue.

 He was educated at Eton, where his father had been before him.

 As of 2008, Lord Cobham was working as a financial consultant at the accountancy firm Smith & Williamson in London.
 He enjoys flying gliders.